Greater Manchester leaders call on Government, telecoms chiefs for more support to vulnerable customers

 Earlier this week the Mayor and Councillor Elise Wilson, Digital City Region Lead for the Greater Manchester Combined Authority (GMCA), have written directly to the Chief Executives of seven telecommunication companies in the UK, calling for consistency across the industry.

-Telecoms companies and the Government recently announced a joint package of measures to “support vulnerable consumers”, including some “free calls from landlines or mobiles.”
+Telecoms companies and the Government recently announced (opens new page) a joint package of measures to “support vulnerable consumers”, including some “free calls from landlines or mobiles.”
 However, there is no one standardised approach across the industry, and no approach that includes over-75s in the grouping classed as “vulnerable.”

 “It is essential we support our most vulnerable residents at this time,” write Andy and Elise, “and that our citizens are safe in the knowledge that any extensive use of telephones or the internet during this period of lockdown will not hit them in the pocket in the week and months to come.”